dfkaye/wheredoc/README.md

 # wheredoc

-Use docstring-like data tables in JavaScript tests, similar to Cucumber `scenario outline` examples or Spock `where` blocks.
+Use docstring-like data tables in JavaScript tests, similar to Cucumber's Scenario Outline `Examples:` or Spock `where:` blocks.

 Status:
 + Docs incomplete.